venkatareddyam/devtrack/README.md

 * Versioned using Jenkins build numbers
 * Prepared for Kubernetes deployment

-### Containerization

-Docker ensures that the application runs consistently across different environments.

-### Code Quality

-SonarQube provides automated static code analysis.

-### Container Orchestration

-Kubernetes manages application deployment and lifecycle.

-### CI/CD Automation

-Jenkins connects all stages into a single automated pipeline.

 ---

+## Containerization

+Docker packages the application and its dependencies into a consistent, portable environment.

+---

+## Code Quality

+SonarQube performs automated static code analysis to identify potential issues.

+---

+## Container Orchestration

+Kubernetes manages the deployment and lifecycle of the application.

+---

+## CI/CD Automation

+Jenkins connects the complete workflow into an automated pipeline.

+---

 # 🎯 Learning Objectives

-This project was created to gain hands-on experience with:
+This project was built to gain hands-on experience with:

-* Node.js application development
 * REST API development
+* Node.js and Express
 * Automated testing
 * Git and GitHub workflows
 * Docker containerization